 1. Getting Started

-• Create New project: "Southbank Business Park" + import AIR template document
+• Create new project: “Southbank Business Park” and import the AIR template document

-• Identify Maintainable Assets (list the top assets - linked to operational goals - that will need ongoing operation, servicing, maintenance or compliance)
+• Identify Maintainable Assets - List key assets linked to operational goals that require servicing, maintenance, or compliance

-• Define Key Information Fields (for each asset, clarify why/what data matters - e.g., for energy tracking, warranty claims, inspection cycles, serial number, power rating, install date)
+• Define Key Information Fields - Clarify why each data field matters (e.g., energy tracking, warranty claims, inspection cycles, serial number, power rating, install date)

-Why this matters: Tools that support structured AIR workflows help unify scope, documentation, and deliverables into a single process.
-This enables traceability, better version control, and smoother handover.
+Why this matters: Structured AIR workflows unify scope, documentation, and deliverables into a single traceable process.
+This improves version control and enables smoother handover.

 2. Creating the AIR (in Scope)